Background

 Societal Impact

 This solution provides timely maps of ground surface motion caused by diverse factors such as earthquakes, volcanoes, landslides, subsidence and/or uplift caused by mining, groundwater loss, or fluid injection.
-These types of outputs are critical for hazard response and monitoring of infrastructure stability.
+These types of outputs are critical for hazard response and for monitoring of infrastructure stability.

 Solution Resources